 HRW4U DSL

-This is a next-generation rule language for the existing ATS header_rewrite plugin.
-It introduces a clearer syntax, formal grammar, full condition nesting, semantic validation, and extensible condition/operator support.
+HRW4U is a next-generation rule language for the existing ATS Header Rewrite Plugin plugin.
+It introduces clearer syntax, formal grammar, full condition nesting, semantic validation, and extensible condition/operator support.

 Overview